joshlgrossman/seams/README.md

 server.listen(8080);
 ```

-This will serve contents from the `web/` directory while injecting content wherever a Seams data attribute is found.
+This will serve static content from the `web/` directory while injecting dynamic content wherever a Seams data attribute is found.
 Valid Seams attributes are:

 * `data-content` - Renders the `innerHTML` of the element it is found on.
 * `data-src` - Sets the `src` attribute of the element it is found on (useful for `img` tags).